umermaher/Matching_Game/README.md

 # Matching_Game
 This project is inspired from Rahul's MyMemory game, I Re-Engineered it with some other features.
-This basically a matching game in which gamer has to memorize and match pair of cards with a single move.
+This is basically a matching game in which gamer has to memorize and match pair of cards with a single move.
 # Made with ❤️
 * Users can play this game with three(easy, medium and hard with board size 4x2,6x3 and 6x4 respectively) difficulty levels.
 * Background music can be turned on and off.